Gender role: In media

-Gender Roles in Social Media
+Gender roles in social media

-Social media has become an integral part of daily life for nearly everyone, serving as a dominant source of information and communication.
-Women's presentation on social media is directly influenced, with platforms utilizing metrics like numbers and publicity to endorse certain ideals in posts.
+Social media platforms have become important sites for the construction and circulation of gender norms.
+Visibility and engagement metrics along with algorithmic decision making on platforms may influence how individuals present and are evaluated on gender identities.
 Perceptions propagated through social media significantly shape real-life thinking and opinions regarding gender.
 According to professor Brook Duffy at Cornell University, social media operates as a meritocracy, yet women's voices are often underrepresented and carry less weight in the public sphere.

-The creation of an online identity on social media can also lead to the perpetuation of false narratives about gender, setting unrealistic standards for both women and men.
+Social media can also contribute to gendered expectations about appearance, behavior, and self-presentation.
+Online identity formation may reinforce idealized or unrealistic standards for both women and men, particularly through images related to beauty, fitness, fashion, relationships and sexuality.
 Body image plays a significant role in this, particularly affecting the mental health of young women and men who internalize beauty standards portrayed online, leading to dissatisfaction and harassment.
-A survey conducted by the Pew Research Center found that women are more likely to have multiple social media accounts, making them more likely to internalize their body image and be influenced by the cultural stereotypes of female beauty.
+A 2024 qualitative study of young social media users in Spain found that adolescent girls more often described pressure regarding appearance, clothing, beauty standards and self-image on platforms such as Instagram and TikTok, while boys were much more likely to discuss fun, self-affirmation and social status.
+A survey conducted by the Pew Research Center also found that women are more likely to have multiple social media accounts, making them more likely to internalize their body image and be influenced by the cultural stereotypes of female beauty.
 The emphasis on body image on social media platforms fosters daily comparisons and exposes individuals to sexualized media, increasing self-image insecurity.
 Furthermore, social media has also contributed to the spread of sexist beliefs and sexualized images of men.
 However, hashtags like #loveyourself and #allbodiesarebeautiful have sparked movements to challenge these standards.

+Research has also examined the relationship between social media, gender roles, and attitudes toward sexual violence.
+A 2025 study on rape myths in media assessed how an individual's exposure to social media content (or posts) concerning rape myths is associated with that person's acceptance of rape myths.
+The study used a survey method of 662 participants to assess their demographics as well as their level of rape myth acceptance using the Illinois Rape Myth Acceptance Scale.
+The participants answered survey questions about their gender, race/ethnicity, and age, and reported differences related to gender or political affiliation and randomization.

 Despite these challenges, social media has also created new opportunities for women in the workplace, particularly as influencers.
 However, gender disparities persist, with male influencers generally outperforming their female counterparts.
-Additionally, media contents across various platforms perpetuate gender stereotypes, with women often portrayed in cosmetic and fashion advertisements, while men are associated with gaming and knowledge.
+Additionally, media content across various platforms perpetuates gender stereotypes, with women often portrayed in cosmetic and fashion advertisements, while men are associated with gaming and knowledge.
 On an economic aspect, social media is driven by gendered advertisements and commercials, often reinforcing stereotypical representations of gender.
-Algorithms on social media platforms can further exacerbate discriminatory recommendations, reflecting the biases of programmers.
-Overall, social media's influence on gender norms is profound, shaping perceptions, behaviors, and opportunities in both virtual and real-life settings.
+Algorithms on social media platforms can further exacerbate discriminatory recommendations, reflecting programmers' biases.
+Overall, social media reflects and shapes gender roles by influencing how gender is represented, evaluated, and monetized online.